akpmohan07/my-masters/cryptography/exam/QuestionGroupByTopicAndYear.md

 ### **1(a) [5 Marks]**

-“**Explain why padding schemes are necessary for block ciphers.
-Give two examples of appropriate padding schemes.**”
+“Explain why padding schemes are necessary for block ciphers.
+Give two examples of appropriate padding schemes.”

 ### **1(b) [10 Marks]**

-“Compare and contrast the Electronic Cook Book (ECB) and Ciphertext Block Chaining (CBC) modes of operation for block ciphers with respect to the following (use diagrams if necessary):
+Compare and contrast the Electronic Cook Book (ECB) and Ciphertext Block Chaining (CBC) modes of operation for block ciphers with respect to the following (use diagrams if necessary):
-• Encryption
+- Encryption
-• Decryption
+- Decryption
-• Error propagation
+- Error propagation
-• Detection of deleted ciphertext blocks
+- Detection of deleted ciphertext blocks
-• Potential for repeated ciphertext blocks.”
+- Potential for repeated ciphertext blocks.

 ### **1(c) [5 Marks]**